Top 10 Best Towns in Lake Como You Can’t Miss

 This experience includes a visit to the church of Santi Nazaro e Celso in Bellano, an entrance ticket to the canyon, and an aperitif at Bar Truth (Via Cavour) at the end of your trip.

-Other points of interest in the town include the 13th Century Saint Nicolao Temple, which now houses cultural events and exhibitions but which has some beautifully restored frescos dating back to the 14th Century.
+Other points of interest in the town include the 13th Century Saint Nicolao Temple, which now houses cultural events and exhibitions but has some beautifully restored frescos dating back to the 14th century.

 9. Como

-Como, naturally, is one of the best towns in Lake Como and a hugely popular place in summer (so if you can, I’d advise visiting off-season).
+Como is one of the best towns in Lake Como and a hugely popular place in summer.
+So if you can, I’d advise visiting off-season!
 This is where to come if you’re looking for a lively atmosphere, great nightlife, and great connections to nearby places of interest.

 The city is just 55 km (34 miles) from Milan, with lots of daily buses and trains connecting the two.
 Trains from Milano Centrale take just 39 minutes to reach Como and cost as little as €6 one-way if booked in advance.

-Some of Como’s top attractions include the stunning gothic Como Cathedral, which incorporates design elements across the centuries from gothic and baroque to rococo and neoclassical.
+Some of the best things to do in Como include visiting the stunning gothic Como Cathedral, which incorporates design elements across the centuries from gothic and baroque to rococo and neoclassical.

 Be sure to check out the statues of Pliny the Younger and Pliny the Elder, who hailed from Como, the former witnessing the eruption of Vesuvius that destroyed Pompei and Herculaneum in AD79.